antoniwan/blog/src/content/p/an-invitation-to-the-end-of-wealth-worship-and-the-beginning-of-a-human-future.md

 ---
 title: An Invitation to the End of Wealth Worship — and the Beginning of a Human Future
 description: >-
   A call to build a society where safety, dignity, and love are non-negotiable for all.

-  Challenging the systems that measure worth by productivity and wealth by virtue.
 pubDate: '2025-11-07T15:29:00.000Z'
 language:
   - en
+heroImage: /images/2025/trillion.avif
 category:
   - politics
   - culture